Overview

 From here you can also control the listen port for the integrated Rigctld server and the RC-28 controller configuration including the server address and port number (server:port) if you are using it remotely.

 You can find log files that may assist in debugging in the following location:{YOUR_HOME_DIR}/Pycom/logs/pycom.log or access them from the help menu item.
+You can turn on additional logging such as debug if you encounter issues.
+UDP log level network connectivity is very verbose and so it's controlled separately.

 Default RIT bandwidth is -9.99 to 9.99 kHz.
 You can use RIT Max to narrow the bandwidth so there is less sensitivity on the slider.